initial-mockingbird/ICFP2024/README.md

 # ICFP2024

-This readme contains information about the project structure.

-- On `/semantics` you'll find the complete BNF Grammar, Typing Judgements and Operational semantics of Zilly.
+On the `/semantics` you'll find the complete BNF Grammar, Typing Judgments and Operational semantics of Zilly.

--
+In order to test the artefact, add more examples to `test/Spec.hs` and run `stack test`.